Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
-Also open to positions in other departments including quantum initiatives, quantum science and technology.
+Also open to positions in other departments.

+I am organizing a seminar of quantum error correction and control, with a focus on information theory and coding theory.
+Will try to connect to control and algebra in the near future.